Frequently asked Questions

 Did you go to culinary school?

 Nope!
-I am not a professionally trained cook, I am mostly self-taught and learned a lot from my mama.
+I am not a professionally trained cook, I am mostly self-taught and learned a lot from my mom.
 The rest is trial and error and I also love to research food trends, techniques, and ingredients a lot.
 I’m still learning every day!
 I went to school for business and have a BA in Marketing, which is actually serving me well now!
 But if I could go back (or wanted to, rather), I’d have gone to culinary school or majored in graphic design.
 Hindsight, amiright?

 Can I buy baked goods from you?